 To change your logo go to the 'Page Master' under the 'Design' menu

-Midges have ruined many a Scottish holiday, but not on a boat - they do not go to sea, or if they do not for very far.
-So they are very seldom a problem unless you anchor, or tie up to a pontoon, close in under trees on a still and humid evening, or in the early morning, or of course if you go ashore to the pub.
+Midges have ruined many a Scottish holiday, but seldom on a boat — they don't go to sea, or if they do not for very far.
+So they are seldom a problem unless you anchor, or tie up to a pontoon, close in under trees on a still and humid evening, or in the early morning, or of course if you go ashore to the pub.
 And they don't really appear until June, hanging around sometimes until October.
 It is the females that bite us, not the chaps.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE